web-deps/odom/docs/api/create-component/middleware.md

 ## Introduction

-middleware are either user defined or third-party functions used to supplement or override the [Component API](component/component.md#API).
+middleware are either user defined or third-party utilities used to supplement or override the [Component API](component/component.md#api).
 The middleware are used for manipulating `markup` and `styles` of a component.

 ## Structure